 - the type of housing varies according to the prevailing family compositions, thus the internal arrangement allows a great variety in the use of the space.

-He generated a row houses design by grouping the units (or typologies) of six apartaments and positioning opened staircases as connection ramps between pedestrian paths at grade and those raised above.
+He generated a apartment buildings design by grouping the units (or typologies) of six apartaments and positioning opened staircases as connection ramps between pedestrian paths at grade and those raised above.

 In this way, 4 functional typologies of accommodation are given form, but there are as many as 45 different formal types, very similar to each other.